Appended .edr files and NaN

 Also added the nsteps_sim field to the checkpoint file for

-#4 Updated by David van der Spoel almost 3 years ago
+#4 Updated by David van der Spoel about 3 years ago

 - File redmine1342.tgz added

 - Category changed from analysis tools to mdrun